kubernetes/k8s.io/infra/aws/terraform/prow-build-cluster/docs/NodeUpgradeRunbook.md

     - Set `node_min_size_green` to 1.
     - Set `node_min_size_blue` to 0.
  2. Open the `eks.tf` file and find the code block defining the `build-green` node group.
-    - Set `tags = local.node_group_tags` to ensure proper AWS tag decoration for cluster-autoscaler discovery.
+    - Merge `local.auto_scaling_tags` with the node group tags to ensure proper AWS tag decoration for cluster-autoscaler discovery.
+ 3. Introduce intended change to node group, e.g. AMI update.
- 3. Apply the changes to the cluster and wait for the new nodes to become available.
+ 4. Apply the changes to the cluster and wait for the new nodes to become available.
+ 5. Open AWS console, find AutoscalingGroup created by `build-blue` node group and remove following tags:
+    - "k8s.io/cluster-autoscaler/${CLUSTER_NAME}" = "owned"
+    - "k8s.io/cluster-autoscaler/enabled" = true
- 4. Once all the nodes in the `green` node group are up and running, cordon the nodes of the `blue` node group to prevent workload scheduling on those nodes.
+ 5. Once all the nodes in the `green` node group are up and running, cordon the nodes of the `blue` node group to prevent workload scheduling on those nodes.
- 5. Evict all nodes of the `blue` node group.
+ 6. Evict all nodes of the `blue` node group.
 Please note that this step may take some time due to the PodDisruptionBudget.
- 6. The cluster-autoscaler should automatically clean up the evicted nodes.
+ 7. The cluster-autoscaler should automatically clean up the evicted nodes.
- 7. Open the `terraform.<env>.tfvars` file again and set `node_desired_size_blue` to 0.
+ 8. Open the `terraform.<env>.tfvars` file again and set `node_desired_size_blue` to 0.
- 8. Locate the code block defining the `build-blue` node group in `eks.tf`.
+ 9. Locate the code block defining the `build-blue` node group in `eks.tf`.
- 9. Set `tags = local.tags` to hide resources from cluster-autoscaler.
+ 9. Remove `local.auto_scaling_tags` from `build-blue` node group tag list to hide resources from cluster-autoscaler.
  10. Apply the changes.
 The `green` node group is now your active node group.